 - Type using the On-Screen Keyboard.

-You can also check out this Guide from Microsoft on Accessibility features of Windows 7, Office 2010 and Internet Explorer.
+You can also check out this Guide from Microsoft on Accessibility features of Windows, Office and Internet Explorer.